 Warehousing

 Warehousing services help to store goods until they are ready to sell.
 This is majorly useful for season-specific types of products or bulk orders, which are normally stocked before a company distributes them.
-Warehouses help in inventory as well as making sure the items sold are available in the stores.
+Warehouses help with inventory and make sure the items sold are available in the stores.

 Insurance